umich-its-networking/python-packaging-training-2019-05/advanced/creating-distributable-django-package.md

 Successfully installed pip-19.1.1 setuptools-41.0.1
 ```

-Now let's package the application up based on what we have in `setup.py`:
+Now let's package the application up based on what we have in `setup.py`.
+Remember that we have specified a version number of 0.1 for our project:

 ```terminal
 $ python setup.py sdist